nalito223/Hotel-Reservation-App/README.md

 ### Methodologies
 - Error handling the user experience as well as network errors
-- Ensure accessiblity through WAI ARIA states, roles, and properties
+- Ensure accessibility through WAI ARIA states, roles, and properties
 - Implement ES6 classes which support a complex data model
 - Use object and array prototype methods to perform data manipulation
 - Create a user interface that is easy to use and clearly displays information